 Dr Rosemary Leonard’s work as a consultant to national television, radio and newspapers makes her one of the country’s best-known doctors.
 She is the resident doctor on BBC Breakfast, and also writes a weekly page for the Daily Express and a weekly column in “S” magazine.
-She is the medical editor and regular feature writer for Woman and Home magazine, and Tesco Healthy Living magazine.
-Her first book, "The Seven Ages of Woman", came out at the start of 2007.
-Rosemary was awarded an M.B.E. for her services to healthcare in the New Year’s Honours List, 2004.
+She is the medical editor and regular feature writer for Woman and Home Magazine, and also writes for Tesco Healthy Living Magazine.

+In view of her extensive experience, she is often asked to present medical corporate videos, and take part in PR activities for drug companies and so forth.
 Rosemary trained in medicine at Cambridge University and St Thomas Hospital Medical School.
-She lives with her two sons and enjoys gardening, skiing, hiking, and sailing.
+She lives with her husband her two sons and enjoys gardening, skiing, hiking, and sailing.

 By joining the mailing list you confirm you are happy for us to use your personal data to contact you by e-mail.
 We will never share your data with anyone else.